-The Department of Campus Safety has partnered with the ALICE Training Institute to provide the College community with an interactive active shooter training program.
-ALICE prepares individuals to respond to the threat of an active shooter with the use of five strategies: Alert, Lockdown, Inform, Counter, and Evacuate.
-As stated in the ALICE Training Institute’s website, “ALICE teaches individuals to participate in their own survival, while leading others to safety.
-Though no one can guarantee success in this type of situation, this new set of skills will greatly increase the odds of survival should anyone face this form of disaster (ALICE Training Institute, 2015).
+The Department of Campus Safety has partnered with safety experts to provide the College community with an interactive active shooter training program.
+H.E.R.O. prepares individuals to respond to the threat of an active shooter with the use of four strategies: Hide, Escape, Run, Overcome.
+Though no one can guarantee success in this type of situation, this new set of skills will greatly increase the odds of survival should anyone face this form of disaster.

 Authorized Driver Program

 The purpose of the Authorized Driver and Vehicle Fleet Safety Policy is to establish guidelines for safe operation of vehicles, both motor and electric, used for College business.
 This policy establishes the methods by which the Whittier College Vehicle Fleet Safety program will be implemented and maintained.
 It is the intent of these guidelines to prevent injury to students, employees, and guests, to protect on-campus pedestrians, to reduce damage to College property, and to provide safe driving standards for all College vehicle operators, and their passengers.
 This policy applies to all employees, faculty, staff, and students driving, or supervising the operation of College owned, rented, or leased vehicles.

 - College employees who contract services, and/or utilize drivers or sub-contract services (utilizing drivers), for College events (such as Commencement, Conference Services, Student Services, Alumni Functions, etc.) are expected to ensure compliance with this policy for events under their supervision/planning direction.